What is Microblading?

 Yes, microblading is a surface cut on the skin usually done in the direction of the hair.
 Because it’s a cut at the skin’s surface, the pigment doesn’t last as long as other techniques and multiple sessions are often needed.
 You may be wondering since the method is an actual cut “how many times can you have microblading eyebrows done without scarring the skin?”
 This is a great question and the answer will vary for different skin types and how deep the artist goes.
 Careful client consideration is paramount to a successful result for this technique.
 In general, microblading strokes will blur in oily skin types so other techniques are recommended for optimal results.

 In short, most anyone can do it.
-Several permanent makeup artists do offer the microblading eyebrows, and have a good foundation to learn it.
+Several permanent makeup artists do offer the microblading eyebrows, and some artists already have had a good permanent makeup foundation others don’t have the design or color experience.
 Hopefully an experienced permanent makeup artist will be your choice.
 What’s happened is this: There has been an influx in overnight “microblade only artists” who have taken a 2-day class and start to work on clients.
 So you could actually do this within 2 days of reading this with no prior training or experience.

 The “one-way”microblade artist is left without basic permanent makeup theory, knowledge or experience to handle the vast clientele’s design, skin types and needs.For example, an 80-year-old woman or an oily skin types usually aren’t the appropriate canvas for microblading where as different permanent makeup techniques would be better long term choices for the client.

-As a permanent makeup artist of over 14 years, I personally find microblading a useful tool.
-However, more than a “one-way” approach goes into the artistic thought and technique selection for the permanent eyebrows we offer.
+As a permanent makeup artist of over 20 years, I personally find that repeated microblading will eventually damage the skin.
+More than a “one-way” approach goes into the artistic thought and technique selection for the permanent eyebrows we offer.